DarraghCode/DarraghCode/README.md

 - 👋 Hi, I’m @DarraghCode
 - 👀 I’m interested in Python & Java.
 I love everything to do with Full Stack Development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java & Python
 - 📫 How to reach me - Discord @Goldzyn#1337

 <!---